x3388638/tw-stock-telegram-bot/README.md

   - [x] tse text
   - [x] otc text
   - [x] stock news
-  - [ ] stock text
+  - [x] stock text

 ## note
-to use inline mode, reach out to botFather to enable the function
+to use inline mode, reach out to botFather to enable the function and set placeholder